ftc358/gaulbots-source/source/about/index.md

 ![Team Roles](/images/team structure.jpg)
 # Team History

-Founded in August of 2007, Webb’s Robotics program has been active for 12 years, and team 359 has existed for 8 years.
-This is the team’s 12th year participating in FTC.
+Founded in August of 2007, Webb’s Robotics program and team 358 has been active for 12 years, and team 359 has been active for 8 years.
+This is the 358’s 12th year participating in FTC.

 During August 2007, the Webb Robotics program began as the engineering class for the Webb Schools of California.
 There, the program registered two teams, 358 & 359.
 The team was founded by the current mentor Mr. Walker and had its first debut in the 2007-08 season.
 During the 2011-12 season, the program moved from a class-based system which met 4 times a week for an hour or less to an afternoon activity which met 5 times a week for about 2 hours every day, significantly increasing the amount of time we got to work with the robot.
 The program also retired team 359 since the amount of members at that time wasn’t enough to fill both teams.
 During that season, 358 achieved the Finalist Alliance in Las Vegas FTC Regional Championship Tournament, and won the Compass Award in San Diego Regional Championship Tournament.